Deborah Walley: Early film career

 Walley was discovered by agent Joyce Selznick while performing in a production of Anton Chekhov's Three Sisters, and she soon made her Hollywood film debut as Gidget in 1961's Gidget Goes Hawaiian.
+She was reluctant to take the role, as she recounted to interviewer Sharyn Peacocke: "I was this kind of snobby New York actress involved with the Actors Studio, and I felt all my friends would think I was selling out.
+I had a very low opinion of Hollywood at the time -- which I admit now was a totally distorted picture -- but it wasn't what I wanted.
+This was going to really mark my career, and take it in a direction that I was really not wanting to go.
+But of course I couldn't get out of it.
+I ended up working with some wonderful people like Carl Reiner and Peggy Cass and Jeff Donnell, and a lot of people coming from theater backgrounds, like Michael Callan.
+I realized that all Hollywood actors hadn't sold out -- there were some really good actors, and it was just a totally different medium that was new to me."

-The film was popular and established Walley as a name among teenage fans and she won the Photoplay award for Favorite Female Newcomer.
+Gidget Goes Hawaiian was popular and established Walley as a name among teenage fans and she won the Photoplay award for Favorite Female Newcomer.
 She was named Photoplay magazine's most popular actress of 1961.
+Columbia wanted to bring her back for a sequel, Gidget Goes to Rome, but she couldn't consider it because she was expecting a child.

 Disney hired Walley to play an ingenue in two comedies, Bon Voyage!
 (1962) and Summer Magic (1963), and she sang in the latter.

 She appeared in The Young Lovers (1964) for MGM.

-Walley signed a contract with American International Pictures, which cast her as a female lead in several comedies, all with Frankie Avalon and her husband John Ashley: Beach Blanket Bingo (1965), Ski Party (1965) and Sergeant Dead Head (1965).
+Walley signed a contract with American International Pictures, which cast her as a female lead in several comedies, all starring Frankie Avalon and featuring her husband John Ashley: Beach Blanket Bingo (1965), Ski Party (1965), and Sergeant Dead Head (1965).
 She sang in some of these films.
 Walley had a cameo role in Dr. Goldfoot and the Bikini Machine (1966) and was the female lead in the last AIP beach-party film, Ghost in the Invisible Bikini (1966), opposite Tommy Kirk.
 She reunited with Kirk for a beach-party film directed by Stephanie Rothman titled It's a Bikini World (filmed in 1965, released in 1967).

 She next appeared in the Elvis Presley film Spinout, followed by the lead role in the science-fiction film The Bubble (1966).